Saturday, October 30, 2010

 Just say you never met me

 Just like me when I’m mountain biking on Cape Cod, 2 or 3 lines twists and turns and takes little side trails until it doesn’t know where the hell it is.
-So let’s forget what I had planned – after all, the best-laid schemes of mice and men gang aft agley.
+So let’s forget what I had planned to write – after all, the best-laid schemes of mice and men gang aft agley.

 Harvey Danger